 *.jpg (all jpg files), so that Attachments field contains

-C:\My Pictures\*.jpg (instead of initial
+C:\My Pictures\*.jpg (instead of the initial

-If default email server (specified in Server tab of Automation Workshop options) is configured correctly, the configuring of Send Email Action for the Task at hand is finished.
+If the default email server is configured correctly, the configuring of the Send Email Action for the Task at hand is finished.
 Note that it is possible to specify a different SMTP server for each instance of the Send Email Action.